What is a monograph?

 Types of monographs

-Monographs are divided into two types: individual and collective, both of which are equally valuable in the academic community.
+Monographs are divided into two types: individual and collective, each of which is equally valued in the academic community.

-- Individual monograph – written by a single author, reflecting the results of their personal research.
-It is critically important for scholars pursuing a Doctor of Sciences degree, as having at least one such work is a mandatory requirement.
-Without an individual monograph (at least 10 printed sheets in volume), the dissertation committee will not allow the candidate to defend their dissertation.
+- An individual monograph is a work written by a single author that reflects the results of their personal research.
+It is critically important for scholars seeking to obtain a Doctor of Science degree, as having at least one such work is a mandatory requirement.
+Without an individual monograph of at least 10 printed sheets, a dissertation committee will not allow the candidate to defend their dissertation.

-- Collective monograph – created by a group of authors, each responsible for a separate section, with the entire work united by a common concept under scientific editing.
+- A collective monograph is created by a group of authors, where each is responsible for a separate section, and the entire work is united by a common concept.

-Publication of a monograph involves peer review, editorial processing, assignment of an ISBN, and placement in open access or in a publisher’s catalogue.
-Having a monograph in one’s academic portfolio strengthens the author’s professional status, increases competitiveness, and promotes the dissemination of research results within the scientific community.
+The publication of a monograph involves peer review, editorial processing, assignment of an ISBN, and placement in open access or in a publisher’s catalogue.
+Having a monograph in a researcher’s academic portfolio strengthens their professional status, increases competitiveness, and promotes the dissemination of research results within the scientific community.

-Information about the price of the “Monograph Writing” service can be found in the “Prices” section on the Scientific Publications website.
+Information about the cost of the “Assistance with a monograph” service can be found in the “Prices” section on the Scientific Publications website.
 The indicated amount is approximate and may vary depending on the complexity of the project.
-To clarify the final cost, leave a request on the website, and our specialists will prepare an individual proposal with possible cooperation options.
+To receive an exact quote, fill out the request form on the website, and our experts will prepare an individual proposal with possible cooperation options.